fbpx

 Term: 22/4/2024-31/12/2026

-Cr Walmsley has resided in Waroona since birth and continues to work and live with his wife on their farming property.
-They have enjoyed raising four children on their farm in Waroona.
-Agriculture and beef production has been the foundation of his career which has also stemmed into transport and retail opportunities in the region.
-He has served on the Waroona Shire Council for over 16 years and held the position of President for 9 years and Deputy President for 2 years.
-He is the current Chair of the board of Quambie Park Waroona, which is an organisation that provides aged care services across the Peel.
-He has served on this not-for-profit organisation for 21 years and has held the boards support to chair it for over 15 years.
+Cr Walmsley has served on the Waroona Shire Council for over 18 years and held the position of President for 11 years and Deputy President for 2 years.
+He is the current Chair of Quambie Park Waroona, having served on this not-for-profit organisation for 23 years and as chair for over 17 years.

 Local Government Representative